If you have already created a Docker Compose stack and you are trying to start/restart the containers, you may face

 Step 3.
 If you’re still getting the same error the final step is to shut down the containers, remove them all and restart the Docker daemon.

 Step 3.1.
 Shut down the Docker Compose containers:

 Step 3.3.
 Restart the Docker daemon:

 These steps will help you to re-create the networks and run the containers without network issues.

-If you still struggling to fix the error please don’t hesitate to put a comment below with the error details.
-Feel free to leave a comment below and if you find this tutorial useful, follow our official channel on telegram.
+If you are still struggling to fix the error please don’t hesitate to put a comment below with the error details.
+Feel free to leave a comment below and if you find this tutorial useful, follow our official channel on Telegram.